 Companies accepting Bitcoin receive payments via a unique Bitcoin address.
 It’s imperative that customers send payment to the correct address, because Bitcoin payments are not reversible.
 A transaction typically takes 10 minutes, and is confirmed in the blockchain.

 International payments offer Bitcoin an advantage.
 Wiring money across borders isn’t just so 20th century – Western Union started out in the 1800s.
 International transfers are still more difficult and costly than they ought to be.
 As an international currency, Bitcoin doesn’t have these issues.

 While not a lot of payment companies allow Bitcoin acceptance yet, ones that do generally provide the option alongside other payment options on the business’ website.
-For example, a customer opting for Bitcoin payment through a business using Braintree may be connected to a conversion service via a pop-up which requires signing in.
-After authentication, they are redirected back to the merchant site and the transaction amount appears in the currency and the user’s wallet.
+For example, a customer opting for Bitcoin payment through a business using Braintree may connect to a conversion service via a pop-up which requires signing in.
+After authentication, the website send them back to the business’ site, and the transaction amount appears in the currency and the user’s wallet.
 Once the transaction is finished, the Bitcoin is transferred from the customer’s wallet to the business.
 The “instant exchange” option automatically converts the Bitcoin to dollars, minus any Coinbase or Braintree fees.

 In case of a refund, the seller is protected in the event of currency fluctuation.
 The business deals with the original transaction amount, while the buyer’s refund amount depends on Bitcoin’s current valuation.